chochain/eforth/README.md

 2. <b>Dictionary is just an array</b>.
 It's remodeled from linear memory linked-list to an array (or a vector in C++'s term) of words.
     + To search for a word, simply scan the name string of dictionary entries.
 So, to define a new word during compile time is just to append those found word pointers to the its parameter array one by one.
     + To execute become just a walk of the word pointers in the array.
 This is our inner interpreter.
+    + Hashtables might go even faster but we'll try that later.

 3. <b>Data and Return Stacks are also arrays</b>.
 With push, pop and [] methods to clarify intentions.
+4. <b>Parameter fields are all arrays</b>.
+Why not!
+They can be dymatically expanded while compiling.
+Or changed on the fly in runtime i.e. self-morphing code.
+This can be a "scrary" feature for future Forth.
-4. <b>No vocabulary, or meta-compilation</b>.
+5. <b>No vocabulary, or meta-compilation</b>.
 These black-belt skills of Forth greatness are dropped to keep the focus on core concepts.
-5. <b>Multi-threading and message passing are available</b> From v5.0 and on, multi-core platform can utilize Forth VMs running in parallel. see the Multi-threading section below for details
+6. <b>Multi-threading and message passing are available</b> From v5.0 and on, multi-core platform can utilize Forth VMs running in parallel. see the multi-threading section below for details
     + A thread pool is built-in.
 Size is defaults to number of cores.
     + Message Passing send/rec with pthread mutex waiting.
-    + IO can be synchronized with lock/unlock.
+    + IO and memory update can be synchronized with lock/unlock.

 ## eForth Internals
 The core of current implementation of eForth is the dictionary composed of an array of Code objects that represent each of Forth words.